qgis/QGIS-Documentation/docs/user_manual/working_with_projections/working_with_projections.rst

 of which is the most appropriate transformation to use for your data.

 This customization is done in the :menuselection:`Settings -->` |options|
-:menuselection:`Options --> CRS` tab menu under the :guilabel:`Default datum
+:menuselection:`Options --> Transformations` tab menu under the :guilabel:`Default datum transformations` group:
-transformations` group:

 * using |checkbox| :guilabel:`Ask for datum transformation if several are available`: when more than one appropriate datum transformation exists for a